weewx/weewx/docs/custom/cheetah.md

 | `$trend.time_delta`                  | 10800 secs |
 | `$trend.time_delta.hour`             | 3 hrs      |

-Note how you can explicitly specify a value in the tag itself (2nd row in the table above).
+Note how you can explicitly specify a time interval in the tag itself (2nd row in the table above).
 If you do not specify a value, then a default time interval, set by option [time_delta](../options_ref/#trend) in the skin configuration file, will be used.
 This value can be retrieved by using the syntax `$trend.time_delta` (4th row in the table).

 For example, the template expression